[Bug / Feature Request] Misleading UI for raw USB drives ("View and Migrate" fails) & Support for Single USB Drive Pools

 Just as a side comment:

-do not use USB-attached disks for anything else than transporting data from A to B. Try to not use it as essential storage by any circumstance and even consider to utilize it as part of a storage pool.
-Not to mention that the other’s person idea of building a RAID based on USB disks is really a bad idea.
+in my opinion I would not recommend to use USB-attached disks for anything else than transporting data from A to B. Try to not use it as essential storage by any circumstance and even consider to utilize it as part of a storage pool.
+Not to mention the other’s person idea of building a RAID based on USB disks, which is really bad.